Online tutoring: Automated tutors

 Online tutoring is one area for the application of various theories and implementations of tutoring provided to students by a computer.
 Companies involved in automated online tutoring include Wolfram Alpha, with its module called The Problem Generator (PG) Cognitive Tutor, and others.
 All automated tutoring involves an application of some form of artificial intelligence to emulate human tutoring, generate appropriate responses, and guide students interaction from one level of learning to the next.

 The comparison of human and machine tutoring is an active area of study.
 For instance, it is unclear as of this time whether Cognitive Tutor is effective at improving student performance.

 COVID-19

 The COVID-19 crisis of 2020 and the ensuing lock downs in many countries have led to increased online tutoring by both established online tutoring agencies as well as traditional schools adapting to the new environment.
+It has also led to the creation of many new online tutoring agencies, and interest in online tutoring still remains high after COVID-19.
 This has led to challenges on the technological site, but also for teachers not used to teaching online and parents not used to working from home with their children around.

 For those who do have access to the right technology, there is evidence that learning online can be more effective in a number of ways.
 Some research shows that on average, students retain 25–60% more material when learning online compared to only 8–10% in a classroom.